dicomsmart/slate/source/index.html.md

 --------- | ----------- | ---------
-status | Filter by status: PERFORMED, READ, TYPED, APPROVED, DISCONTINUED, ARCHIVED (case insensitive) | No patientID | Filter by Patient ID | No pageNumber | Request this particular page | No, defaults to 1 if not provided.
+status | Filter by status: PERFORMED, READ, TYPED, APPROVED, DISCONTINUED, ARCHIVED (case insensitive) | No patientID | Filter by Patient ID | No pageNumber | Request this particular page | No, defaults to 1 if not provided

 # Reports